alekcz/magma/README.md

 (roll-back-firestore "project-id") ;for your safety magma waits 60 seconds before starting the roll back
 ```

+I'm currently using `magma` to backup my DB just before I deploy a change to my production API.

 ## License

 Copyright © 2020 Alexander Oloo